-ALC_CMC.4-8 The evaluator shall check that the CM documentation provided includes a CM plan.
-The CM plan needs not to be a connected document, but it is recommended that there is a single document that describes where the various parts of the CM plan can be found.
-If the CM plan is no single document, the list in the following work unit gives hints regarding which context is expected.
+The evaluator shall check that the CM documentation provided includes a CM plan.

+The CM plan does not need to be contained within a single document, but it is recommended that there is a separate document that describes where the various parts of the CM plan can be found.
+If the CM plan is provided by a set of documents, the list in the following work unit gives guidance regarding the required content.